Infinixius/infinixius/README.md

 "There is the good,
-There is the bad
+There is the bad,
 And there is the infinixius"

 - [website](https://infinixius.github.io/)
 - [discord](https://discord.com/users/485443784180760578)